solygambas/swift-projects/playground/11-classes/README.md

 - creating a class.
 - inheriting from another class.
 - overriding methods.
+- creating an actor to handle concurrency with async/await.

 Based on [Head First Swift](https://www.amazon.com/Head-First-Swift-Anthony-Gray/dp/1491922850) by Jon Manning and Paris Buttfield-Addison (2021).